 By Kurt Jensen

-The film contains physical violence, mature themes and some profane and rough language.
+The film contains brief sensuality and some racial slurs.
 The Catholic News Service classification is A-III – adults.
-The Motion Picture Association of America rating is R – restricted.
-Under 17 requires accompanying parent or adult guardian.
+The Motion Picture Association of America rating is PG-13 – parents strongly cautioned.
+Some material may be inappropriate for children under 13.